-Imagine waking one morning to the sound of a humpback whale’s blow as it swims past your ocean-side tent.
-Later that same day watch in awe as a pod of killer whales, also known as orcas, swim past your kayak as a bald eagles swoops down to catch a salmon.
-This can all happen on a “Kayak With Whales – Orca Waters Base Camp” kayak tour with Kingfisher Wilderness Adventures.
+Imagine waking one morning to the sound of a humpback whale’s blow as it swims past your ocean side tent.
+Later that same day watch in awe as a pod of killer whales, also known as orcas, swim past your kayak as a bald eagle swoops down to catch a salmon.

-Seeing a humpback whale lunging through a school of bait fish, a grizzly bear chasing salmon in a shallow river, or a pod of killer whale surfacing in unison are often considered once in a lifetime experiences and all three are possible on Kingfisher Wilderness Adventures’ “Whales and Grizzly Bear – Orca Waters Base Camp” tour.
+Seeing a humpback whale lunging through a school of bait fish, a grizzly bear chasing a salmon through a shallow river, or a pod of killer whales surfacing in unison are often considered once in a lifetime experiences and all three are possible on this tour.

-Searching under rocks for crabs, watching humpback whales feed on a school of small fish, or being surprised as a harbor seal pops up right next to their kayak are all memories children cherish for a lifetime.
-The Family Orca Waters Base Camp kayak tours are designed for families with children aged 6 to 14 and are a great way for the whole family to better appreciate wildlife and nature.
+Searching under rocks for crabs, watching humpback whales feed on a school of small fish, or being surprised as a harbour seal pops up right next to their kayak are all memories children cherish for a lifetime.
+This kayak tour is designed for families with children aged six to fourteen.

-Sea kayaking the wildlife-rich waters of Johnstone Strait, Blackfish Sound and the Broughton Archipelago is an experience to remember.
-Imagine kayaking along narrow passages lined with clam beaches that the local First Nations have harvested for thousands of years.
-As we kayak around a corner a black bear is seen flipping rocks in the morning sun looking for a tasty morsel.
-Later that afternoon as we kayak toward a new campsite we watch a pod of killer whales (orcas) foraging for salmon.
+Imagine kayaking along narrow passages lined with clam beaches, as we kayak around a corner a black bear is seen flipping rocks in the morning sun looking for a tasty morsel.
+Later that afternoon as we kayak toward a new campsite we watch a pod of orcas foraging for salmon.

 With a wealth of diverse wildlife including humpback whales, harbour seals, porpoises, black bears, bald eagles, and seabirds plus thousands of years of First Nations’ culture and history, the Broughton Archipelago is a great location for an early-season six-day kayak tour.